mareox/vaultwarden-ha-backup/README.md

 - Standard Linux utilities (`ping`, `logger`)
 - Appropriate permissions to write to log files and execute the backup script

-# Vaultwarden SQLite Database Backup Tool
+# Vaultwarden SQLite Database Backup Tool (sq-db-backup.sh)

 A bash script for automating backups of Vaultwarden SQLite databases.